 Losing teeth as a child is natural as permanent teeth grow into place.
 Tooth loss as an adult can be permanent if you do not seek prompt treatment from your dentist.

 Whether your tooth fell out due to acute trauma or prolonged dental disease, you should call your dental professional as soon as possible.
-Dr. David Rever, a dentist in Silver Spring, MD, describes what you should do if you lose a tooth.
+Dr. David Rever, a dentist in Silver Spring, MD, explains what you should do if you lose a tooth.

 Schedule an Emergency Dentist Appointment